arisah-ijeoma/virtual_check_creator/README.md

 ### Limitations

-Due to the time constraint, there are a few features I would have liked to add but could not.
+Due to the time constraint, there are a few features I would have liked to add/fixed but could not.
 These include:

 1. Pagination of the virtual cheque list
-1. Materialize datepicker is buggy
+1. Buggy materialize datepicker
-1. Prettify errors on form
+1. Prettifying errors on form
 1. Validation on date.
 I understand cheques can be antedated but there is a limit on the timeframe.
 1. User authentication and authorization
 1. A fully responsive UI